J-Emil-P/unlock-pc-pico/SECURITY.md

 ## Reporting a Vulnerability

-Report security/privacy problems that are outside local internet to my email: emil.j.pettersson@outlook.com report local wifi issues on the Issues tab
+Report security/privacy problems that are **outside local** internet to my email: emil.j.pettersson@outlook.com

+Report local wifi issues on the Issues tab
 ### Report other Issues on the Issues tab